vonajs/vona/packages-docs/guide/essentials/api/model.md

 Vona provides two types of caches: `Entity Cache` and `Query Cache`:

-- `Entity Cache`: Caches data using the `Id` field as the cache key
+- `Entity Cache`: EntityId -> Entity
-- `Query Cache`: Caches data using the `query condition hash` as the cache key
+- `Query Cache`: Hash of Query Cluase -> Ids

 > Question 1: Some may ask, doesn't the `Query Cache` take up a lot of space?
->   - On the contrary, the `Query Cache` uses the query condition hash as the cache key and the queried `Ids` as the cache value, thus saving more cache space.
+>   - On the contrary, the space occupied by a `Query cache` is equal to `hash` + `ids`, thus saving more cache space.
 The system automatically uses the `Ids` to retrieve cached data from the `Entity Cache` and assembles it into the final query result

 > Question 2: How do we ensure cached data consistency?
 >   - When data changes, the `Entity Cache` for the current data is automatically cleared, and all `Query Caches` for the current model are automatically cleared